 Muscle damage through injury

 There are many ways in which your muscles can be directly damaged.
 The most obvious is injury or trauma such as sporting injuries, pulls and sprains.
-Exercising without ‘warming up’ and stretching the muscles is a common cause of muscle pull.
 In any muscle injury, bleeding from damaged muscle fibres occurs inside the muscle, followed by swelling and inflammation.
 This makes the muscle less strong and also painful to use.
-Localised pain is the primary symptom, but weakness also results.
+Localised pain is the primary symptom but weakness also results.

 Many medicines can cause muscle weakness and muscle damage as a side-effect or an allergic reaction.
 Usually this begins as tiredness or fatigue.
 It can progress to permanent changes if the medicines are not stopped.

-Medicines in common use which can occasionally do this include statins (used for cholesterol), some antibiotics (including ciprofloxacin and penicillin) and anti-inflammatory painkillers (such as naproxen and diclofenac).
+Medicines in common use which can occasionally do this include statins (used to lower cholesterol levels), some antibiotics (including ciprofloxacin and penicillin) and anti-inflammatory painkillers (such as naproxen and diclofenac).

 Long-term use of prescribed oral steroids also causes muscle weakness and wasting.
 This is an expected side-effect which anyone on long-term treatment is likely to experience.
 It's one of the reasons doctors try to avoid putting patients on long-term steroids if possible.

 Less commonly-used medicines which can cause muscle weakness and damage to muscles include: